 - Kickstart and improve your own writing about nature

 - A genuine understanding of why we write about the natural world

-We’ll start in the first session by focusing on the process of writing, starting with techniques to help you experience and appreciate the world around you in a new and heightened way; using all your senses – and the way you feel – to create a connection with nature.
-The next stage will be to translate that heightened sensory experience into prose: by taking notes in real time about what you are experiencing and feeling.
-Only then will you be asked to write a fully-formed short piece of writing, setting the results of the process down on paper.
+We’ll start in the first session by focusing on the process of writing.
+Starting with techniques to help you experience and appreciate the world around you in a new and heightened way.
+Using all your senses – and the way you feel – to create a connection with nature.
+The next stage will be to translate that heightened sensory experience into prose.
+By taking notes in real time about what you are experiencing and feeling.
+Only at this point, you will write a fully-formed short piece of writing, and set the results of the process down on paper.

 In the second session, some of you will be asked to read out what you have written, and the rest of the group will then ‘workshop’ these: commenting specifically on what they like about the writing and why, with reference to specific aspects.
-We’ll also learn about the broader context of nature writing new and old: to discover why writers have, since time immemorial, sought to capture the natural world using the written word.
+At which point, we’ll learn about the broader context of nature writing new and old: to discover why writers have, since time immemorial, sought to capture the natural world using the written word.

 In the final session, we’ll explore other techniques and ‘tricks of the trade’ which will help you gain the confidence to write, and improve what you do.
-We’ll also look ahead to how to get your writing published and read by others, and the professional skills you will; need to make writing part of your portfolio career.
+Subsequently, we will look ahead to how to get your writing published and read by others.
+And the professional skills you will need to make writing part of your portfolio career.

 Come with a willingness to write and to share your writing with others!